Julia Rowan, Principal Consultant

 Studying for her psychology degree while working, travelling and caring for small children, Julia learned a lot about juggling.
 Degree in hand, she took a gap year and, with husband and three children in tow, travelled throughout Europe, North Africa and much of Asia.
 In a year with many highlights, a month meandering through Italy and two amazing months in India stand out.

 While Julia’s coaching work is based out of Dublin, her summers run to a different rhythm: she splits her weeks between Dublin and the magical island of Inishbofin, Co.
 Galway where she and her husband (and a team of eager wwoofers*) run a market garden and farm shop.
 Their 7-acre plot, a place of beauty in itself, overlooks the island’s magnificent natural harbour.
 Julia does her best thinking on her short morning runs.
-Running the Dublin City marathon in 2018 was the second hardest thing she has ever done.
+She ran her first and only Marathon in Dublin in 2018.

 *Wwoofers = willing workers on organic farms.
 Also knows as ‘workaways’: people of all ages who swap ‘bed and board’ for work with small eco-friendly businesses.